too cool for school

 Liz and Corentin Lamour have diversified their farm in Brittany, northwest France, by transforming some of the cottages and barns on site into unique holiday accommodation for people who want to escape to the country for a while.
 Incredibly, the couple are their own architects and designers, as well as builders and decorators, and over the years I’ve had the pleasure of styling and writing about many of their projects for editorial features, one of which can be seen in the gorgeous bookazine, Modern Rustic, issue 09, out now.
 But this inspiring little cottage, la Maison de Jeanne, was the first that I worked on, with the help of the fantastic photographer Brent Darby…

-is it safe to buy Keppra online As Liz was previously a teacher before the third of their four children arrived, she decided to give this cottage some old school style with colours and decorative pieces inspired by and salvaged from old school rooms
+get link As Liz was previously a teacher before the third of their four children arrived, she decided to give this cottage some old school style with colours and decorative pieces inspired by and salvaged from old school rooms

 Using a spiral staircase instead of a standard flight meant they had enough space in the original ground floor for the grey and white utilitarian shower room and a dormitory style twin bedroom so that the upstairs could be used purely as a master bedroom.
 The main living area, which would include an open plan kitchen/diner would exist in a new addition with a high vaulted ceiling.